-There is the potential for misconnections between the sewer system and surface drains, which may allow untreated wastewater to enter the water environment.
-When these become apparent, NIEA pursues them as pollution incidents.
+There is also the potential for misconnections between the sewer system and surface drains, which may allow untreated wastewater to enter the water environment.
+Misconnections are not obvious, but when these become apparent NIEA pursues them as pollution incidents.

 Rural source pollution - agriculture.